kubevirt/kubevirt/docs/components.md

 From a high-level perspective the virt-controller has all the _cluster wide_ virtualization functionality.

-This controller is responsible for monitoring the VMI (CRDs) and managing the associated pods.
+This controller is responsible for monitoring the VMI (CRs) and managing the associated pods.
 Currently the controller will make sure to create and manage the life-cycle of the pods associated to the VMI objects.